OpenGVLab/InternVL/README.md

   title={Mini-InternVL: A Flexible-Transfer Pocket Multimodal Model with 5\% Parameters and 90\% Performance}, author={Gao, Zhangwei and Chen, Zhe and Cui, Erfei and Ren, Yiming and Wang, Weiyun and Zhu, Jinguo and Tian, Hao and Ye, Shenglong and He, Junjun and Zhu, Xizhou and others}, journal={arXiv preprint arXiv:2410.16261}, year={2024}
 }
+@article{wang2024mpo,
+  title={Enhancing the Reasoning Ability of Multimodal Large Language Models via Mixed Preference Optimization}, author={Wang, Weiyun and Chen, Zhe and Wang, Wenhai and Cao, Yue and Liu, Yangzhou and Gao, Zhangwei and Zhu, Jinguo and Zhu, Xizhou and Lu, Lewei and Qiao, Yu and Dai, Jifeng}, journal={arXiv preprint arXiv:2411.10442}, year={2024}
+}
 ```